This is an opportunity provided by the Reporting on Trafficking and Slavery programme: Find out more

 Participants should be able to commit to 4 hours of live classes per day during the week, with 1-2 hours of offline reading or assignments done on their own schedule

 Participants must have access to reliable internet for video conferencing; a modest stipend is available for anyone who might need extra data during the course period

 Applicants must be full-time journalists or regular contributors to media organisations in Cambodia.
 Applicants must be able to demonstrate a commitment to a career in journalism in their country, must be a senior journalist with a minimum of three years’ professional experience and have a good level in spoken and written English

-Thomson Reuters Foundation can fund travel expenses and accommodation for participants travelling from outside Phnom Penh.
+Thomson Reuters Foundation can cover data costs for participants.
 This arrangement is subject to variation.
 If you have any questions please email: TRFMedia@thomsonreuters.com

 When applying you will be asked to upload the following documents - please have these ready:

 - 2 relevant work samples (maximum file size 5 MB) – in English if possible.
 For stories not in English, please include a 250-word English summary about the story.